-Pacific bleeding heart plants are found all over the Pacific Northwest.
+Pacific bleeding heart plants are found all over the BC coast as well as all of BC,s coniferous forests.
 It is a delicate, pretty and short plant.
-It also known as the western bleeding heart.
-Its heart shaped flowers give it its name.
+It is also is known as the western bleeding heart.
+Its heart-shaped flowers give it its name.

 The Bleeding Heart plant has a symbiotic relationship with ants in the Islands forests.
 The seeds it produces have small white appendages on them.
 These white parts on the seeds attract ants.
 The white parts are oily and the ants get a vast amount of nutrients and vitamins from this.